Alsan/twister_script/README.md

 Creates a hidden dir in ~/ for storage of files and executable.

-At present this script only functions on Debian based machines.
-Will endeavour to extend that.
+At present this script only functions on the Debian based operating systems, so for example:

+-Debian
+-Ubuntu
+-Linux Mint

+I am hoping to add more operating systems.
+Next on the cards will be Arch and Fedora.